-Pinch Pleat Inspiration
+Amazon Pinch Pleat Drapes

-Pinch Pleat Curtains / Drapes Installation Tips
+Pinch Pleat Drapes Installation Tips

 Hanging the Rod

 You should always hang your rod as high as possible (this will determine which drapery length you should order) and wider than the window so that the drapes do not obstruct the window when opened.
 You can see in the photo above, that the rod over my sliding glass door is much higher than the door, to match the rod above the windows.
 If you follow this method, your room will appear taller, and your windows will appear larger!

-Remember to slide your curtain rings onto the rod before hanging!
+Final tip for hanging the rod: Remember to slide your curtain rings onto the rod before hanging!

 Hanging the Drapes

-It is best to adjust the drapery hooks before hanging.
-You will need to slide the hooks onto the back of the pleats yourself, but it is simple (MUCH easier than my previous setup).
+It is best to adjust the drapery pin hooks before hanging.
+You will need to slide the hooks onto the back of the pleats yourself, but it is simple (much easier than my previous setup).
 The included hooks use an adjustable “ratchet system.”
 There are about 12 notches on the hook/pin combination.
 I ended up having my hooks set about halfway down.

 Once you have the drapery hooks attached to the curtains, stand on a stable ladder and connect the plastic drapery hook to the metal hook on the curtain ring.
-I shared a reel of the installation process on Instagram if you would like to see!
+I shared a reel of the installation process if you would like to see!

-TWOPAGES Pinch Pleat Drapes Pros and Cons
+TWOPAGES Pinch Pleat Drapes Review

-TWOPAGES Pinch Pleat Drapes Pros
+TWOPAGES Curtains Pros

 - Look for less!
 A bargain compared to custom drapery.